fstevens30/fstevens30/readme.md

 ### Currently working on

-- A to-do list application using Firebase.
+- A to-do list application called OmniFocus using Firebase and Heroku.
 - Learning everything!
 - A WordPress site for a local photographer.